javendano585/javendano585.github.io/index.md

 # Portfolio

 ## About Me
 I'm an programmer analyst with over a decade of professional experience.
+I also have strong communication skills, having presented to other programming groups, leadership teams, and with public speaking events with over a thousand guests.

 My work has primarily been in the Healthcare IT space, but I welcome any challenge!

 ---